 Other Current Research

-In addition to my dissertation, I have two ongoing projects that flow from this agenda.
-With Bill Bernhard and Tracy Sulkin, I have a paper that examines the consequences of congressional scandals.
+With Bill Bernhard and Tracy Sulkin, I have a paper forthcoming at Political Research Quarterly that examines the consequences of congressional scandals.
 Using an original dataset, we ask how being involved in a scandal changes MCs’ legislative behavior.
-We show that MCs are less active and less specialized after a scandal, while other MCs are less likely to support their work.
-This paper has been invited for revision and resubmission a Political Research Quarterly.
+We show that MCs involved in scandal achieve less in the chamber, as scandal disrupts their upward career trajectories.
+The data used in this project is available here.

-My second project is a collaboration with Benjamin Kantack, a former Illinois graduate student, that explores how political leaders’ rhetoric shapes citizens’ preferences on gun control policy.
+My second project, forthcoming at Social Science Quarterly, is a collaboration with Benjamin Kantack, a former Illinois graduate student, that explores how political leaders’ rhetoric shapes citizens’ preferences on gun control policy.
 Using an experimental dataset that leverages the occurrence of the 2017 Las Vegas mass shooting, we assess how issue frames and salience interact to influence public attitudes towards gun control.
 We find that pro-gun control arguments fail to increase positive attitudes toward gun control measures, and we conclude that the gun control debate is unlikely to prompt changes in federal policy.